attocash/docs/whitepaper.md

   a contactless card.
 The **finality** of Atto transactions (once confirmed by the network majority) ensures that the recipient can trust the payment irreversibly, which is important in physical exchanges.

-- **Open Representative Voting Consensus:** Instead of wasteful mining, Atto secures its ledger through a **collaborative consensus** mechanism.
+- **Open Representative Voting Consensus (ORV):** Instead of wasteful mining, Atto secures its ledger through a **collaborative consensus** mechanism.
 Users vote on transactions via their chosen **representatives**, achieving consensus once a supermajority (around 65%) of weighted votes is reached.
-  ORV (Open Representative Voting Consensus) provides decentralized security while avoiding the high energy and hardware costs of [Proof-of-Work](https://en.wikipedia.org/wiki/Proof_of_work) consensus.
+  ORV provides decentralized security while avoiding the high energy and hardware costs of [Proof-of-Work](https://en.wikipedia.org/wiki/Proof_of_work) consensus.
 This keeps the network efficient and **eco-friendly**.

 - **Scalable, Parallel Ledger Architecture:** Atto uses an **account-chain model** where each account (user) has its own